bazelbuild/bazel/site/docs/skylark/windows_tips.md

 # Writing rules on Windows

-Common problems of writing portable rules, and some solutions.
+This page focuses on writing Windows-compatible rules, common problems of writing portable rules, and some solutions.

-This document focuses on writing Windows-compatible rules.

 ## Paths